How To Get The Most From Your Saxenda?

 Identifying your attitudes towards eating and weight loss can help you keep your weight off in the long run.

-Create an environment for you which motivates positive attitudes towards healthy eating.
+Create an environment that motivates you to adopt positive attitudes towards healthy eating.
 Try to keep unhealthy snacks out of your house to prevent you from snacking on them.
 Keep healthy fruits in your house to snack on instead.

 When you achieve a weight loss goal, it's easy to turn to an unhealthy snack as a reward.
-Swap this unhelpful option for something like an activity or a new item of clothing.
+Swap this unhelpful option for something more helpful, such as an activity or a new item of clothing.
 If you reward yourself with unhealthy snacks, look at what you can swap them for.

-As you continue your weight loss plan, you may find that you reach a plateau whereby you will find it harder to lose as much weight as you previously could.
+As you continue your weight loss plan, you may reach a plateau where it becomes harder to lose as much weight as you previously could.
 While this is completely normal, it can make you feel as if you are stuck and hit a brick wall.
-Speak to your doctor if you reach a plateau or are struggling to lose weight.
+Consult your doctor if you reach a plateau or are experiencing difficulty losing weight.
 Your diet and lifestyle may need to be reviewed to keep you on track.

-During your weight loss journey, there may be changes to your lifestyle you wish to continue, such as keeping healthy snacks in the house, engaging in a sport, keeping a food diary to track your eating habits or changes to your diet.
+During your weight loss journey, there may be lifestyle changes you wish to continue, such as keeping healthy snacks in the house, engaging in a sport, maintaining a food diary to track your eating habits, or adjusting your diet.
 Keeping these habits can help you keep the weight off and prevent you from gaining the weight you worked so hard to lose.

 Authored & Reviewed By